 On the other hand, there are a few tasks you won’t be able to do simply because they’re connected to outside services you must subscribe to, or buy in order to use.
 The good thing is that you can do well even without them, so if you’re on a budget this is not the end of the world.
 Unfortunately, each of them has a high impact rating, which means you will be missing out if you’re not taking advantage of them.

 In every facet of life, you need the right tools to do the job, so why should web management be any different.
+People often resort to using the best SEO tools.
 The aptly named “tools” column features everything you’ll be needing in order to complete a given action/task.
 These can vary from looking up something in one of the included manuals to the names of platforms that provide specific services you can’t do yourself.

 With the checklist, you’ll get 44 step-by-step documents that detail the standard operation procedure (or SOP) for specific actions you can do yourself.
 Although intended for everyone, these are primarily aimed at beginners just starting their journey into the world of SEO.
 The SOPs represent one of the great things about the SEO Checklist where we’re once again pressed to highlight the fact that there are no loose ends here.